 Botma bought blue umbrellas to match his outdoor tables, creating a “colorful oasis at night,” he says.
 San Francisco summers rival winters in the rest of the country, so The Vault Garden offers single-use blankets and disposable heat packs to make people more comfortable outside.
 Think about the whole experience and what you can do to make it feel cozy and special.

-While dining rooms were closed, more restaurants began offering reservations for outdoor tables.
-In OpenTable, you can categorize existing tables as outdoor, add new outdoor tables to your existing floor plan, or create an entirely new plan for your outdoor seating.
+While dining rooms were closed, more restaurants began offering reservations for outdoor seating.
+In OpenTable, you can categorize existing tables as outdoor, add new outdoor tables to your existing floor plan, or create an entirely new plan for your outdoor dining setup.
 Here’s how.

 By carefully managing your tables outdoors, you can more accurately adjust your reservation availability.
 Plus, outdoor reservations provide more predictability around how many guests you’ll seat, so you can order accurately and avoid both waste and unexpected crowds.
 You can even do more turns during a service by keeping every table status up to date.